erickbytes/divbull/divbull.com/content/blog/Q2-2024-Earnings-Report-Reflections.md

 I heard many variations of "rate cuts coming later this year" meaning good times are coming for a lot of companies.
 Nerdwallet (NRDS) said their loans business will pick up once rate cuts happen.
 Solar companies like Enphase Energy (ENPH) said "lower rates will be a tailwind" on their earnings call.
-The consensus says the first rate cut will be in September..
+The consensus says the first rate cut will be in September.

 **Currency Volatility Uncertainty**